nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * an emergency contact 8765 4321

 {: .alert .alert-secondary}
-> When a new student is added, with the example command above, he will be displayed as shown below, with the following example success message:
+> When a new student is added, with the example command above, they will be displayed as shown below, with the following example success message:
 >
 > ![result for addAppt command example](images/addStudentCommand.png)
 >